mpmoine/CMIP7_DReq_Software/README.md

 ### Quick Start

-In a python virtual environment that already has the dependencies installed, do:
+In a python virtual environment or conda environment in which you want to install the package, do:

 ```bash
 pip install CMIP7-data-request-api